scaleway/qiskit-scaleway/README.md

 ## Getting started

-To instantiate the ScalewayProvider, you need to have an access token and a project_id
+To instantiate the Scaleway Provider object, you need a project_id and a token.
+They can be generated through [the Scaleway console](https://console.scaleway.com/organization/projects) or the [our API](https://www.scaleway.com/en/docs/identity-and-access-management/iam/api-cli/managing-projects/).

+Note: if your plan to create a granular secret key, make sure it grants you the QaaSFullAccess permission.

 ```python
 from qiskit import QuantumCircuit